sysrepo/sysrepo/INSTALL.md

 ## Useful CMake options
 #### Changing build mode:
 Sysrepo supports two build modes:
-- Debug - generates the library and executables with the debug information and disables any compiler optimizations of the code, enables all unit tests
 - Release - generates the library and executables for the production use, without any debug information and with compiler optimization of the code enabled.
+Default for the master branch.
+- Debug - generates the library and executables with the debug information and disables any compiler optimizations of the code, enables all unit tests.
+Default for the development branches.

 To change the build mode use `CMAKE_BUILD_TYPE` variable as follows: `cmake -DCMAKE_BUILD_TYPE=Release ..`

-#### Changing install path
+#### Changing install path:
 To change the location where the library, headers and any other files are installed (default is `/usr/local`), use `CMAKE_INSTALL_PREFIX` variable as follows: `cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr ..`

-#### Changing repository location
+#### Changing repository location:
 Sysrepo stores all YANG models and corresponding data files in so-named *repository location*.
 By default, the repository location is set to `/etc/sysrepo` for Release build and `tests/data` (relatively to the directory from which the cmake command is executed) for Debug build.
 To change default values, use `REPOSITORY_LOC` variable as follows: `cmake -DREPOSITORY_LOC:PATH=/etc/sysrepo ..`

+#### Building with / without examples:
+By default, some [example programs](examples/) are built with sysrepo and several [example YANG modules](examples/yang/) are installed into sysrepo repository, along with some meaningless data.
+If you wish to not build and install them, use `BUILD_EXAMPLES` varibale as follows: `cmake -DBUILD_EXAMPLES:BOOL=FALSE ..`

 ## Using sysrepo
 By installation, three main parts of sysrepo are installed on the system: **sysrepoctl tool**, **sysrepo library** and **sysrepo daemon**.